REASY/python-free-threading-vs-multiprocessing-benchmarks/article.md

 - Threads critical section: a few pointer-chasing ops + a hash.
 - Manager critical section: syscall/pipe + pickle + manager scheduling + unpickle + dict op + reply.

+> IPC transport differs by OS; the cost profile is similar.

 The lock `lock` isn’t protecting dict internals; it’s protecting the **check-then-insert** as one atomic operation: we do two Manager proxy calls (uid in dict, dict[uid]=1).
 Those are IPC + pickling + context switches.
 So the critical section becomes expensive, and everyone queues behind it. **That** is why the latency numbers you are about to see look the way they do — we added a **mini client/server system** in the hottest part of the loop.